IshaanSamant/Image-Processing/README.md

 # Image Processing
-Performing Image Processing experiments using Python These experiments use different image kernels for convolution
+This project performs Image Processing experiments using Python These experiments use different image kernels for convolution